constkolesnyak/cstow/README.md

     # Run an action
     cstow               # Default action is 'no'
-    cstow no            # Action is a positional argument cstow -a no         # But flags also work cstow --action no
+    cstow delete        # Action is a positional argument cstow -a restow     # But flags also work cstow --action no

     # Print plain text
-    cstow stow -p
+    cstow stow --plain
-    cstow restow --plain
+    cstow restow -p
     cstow -p -a delete